What to do with a Dead Beehive?

 Bees in hive low on food stores and in danger of dying - no honey stored near bees.

-A very small cluster of bees may die from because they are unable to generate enough heat for winter survival of the colony-even with honey close by.
-A large cluster of bees may also die if honey is not within reach.
+If the colony population is very small, bees may die because they are unable to generate enough heat for winter survival of the colony.

 Dead honey bees headfirst in wax cells inside a dead beehive image.